begoon/begoon.github.com/_engine/_posts/english/2012-05-17-why-getter-does-not-need-get-prefix.markdown

 ---
 ### Idea

-Newer use a `get` prefix for getters.
+Never use a `get` prefix for getters.

 ### Why?